lina-usc/lina-usc.github.io/_pages/about.md

 ---
 permalink: /
-title: "The Laboratory for Integrative Neuroscience Analyses (LINA) @ UofSC"
+title: "The Laboratory for Integrative Neuroscience Analysis (LINA) @ UofSC"
 excerpt: "About LINA"
 author_profile: true
 redirect_from: